 They must maintain physical distancing while offsite (except with a support person accompanying them), and avoid spaces where physical distancing may be difficult to maintain.

 If a support person is accompanying the resident, they must be screened.
 The facility must be advised of the outing so it can be logged.
 The support person must clean and disinfect (wiping down all frequently touched surfaces) the vehicle they will be using to transport the resident before pick-up, with an appropriate hard surface disinfectant / hand sanitizer.
+You are encouraged to provide the resident with alcohol-based hand rub for hand hygiene within the vehicle.
 If the vehicle used is not driven by the support person, they should still ensure the vehicle is cleaned/disinfected.